-"Harassment" means any threatening, insulting, or dehumanizing gesture, use of data or computer software, or written, verbal or physical conduct directed against a student or school employee that:
+Harassment means any threatening, insulting, or dehumanizing gesture, use of data or computer software, or written, verbal or physical conduct directed against a student or school employee that:

-- A. Places a student or school employee in reasonable fear of harm to his/her person or damage to his/her property; - B. Has the effect of substantially interfering with a student's educational performance, opportunities, or benefits; or - C. Has the effect of substantially disrupting the orderly operation of a school.
+- A. places a student or school employee in reasonable fear of harm to his/her person or damage to his/her property; - B. has the effect of substantially interfering with a student's educational performance, opportunities, or benefits;

-"Bullying" and "harassment" also encompass:
+has the effect of substantially disrupting the orderly operation of a school.

+Bullying and/or harassment also encompasses:

-- A. Retaliation against a student or school employee by another student or school employee for asserting or alleging an act of bullying of harassment.
-Reporting an act of bullying or harassment that is not made in good faith is considered retaliation; - B. Perpetuation of conduct listed in the definition of bullying and/or harassment by an individual or group with intent to demean, dehumanize, embarrass, or cause emotional or physical harm to a student or school employee by: - 1.
-Incitement or coercion; - 2.
-Accessing or knowingly and willingly causing to providing access to data or computer software through a computer, computer system, computer system, or computer network within the scope of the District school system; or - 3.
-Acting in a manner that an effect substantially similar to the effect of bullying or harassment.
+- A. Retaliation against a student or school employee by another student or school employee for asserting or alleging an act of bullying and/or harassment.
+Reporting an act of bullying and/or harassment that is not made in good faith is considered retaliation. - B. Perpetuation of conduct listed in the definition of bullying and/or harassment by an individual or group with intent to demean, dehumanize, embarrass, or cause emotional or physical harm to a student or school employee by: - 1.
+Incitement or coercion - Assessing or knowingly and willingly causing or providing access to data or computer software through a computer, computer system, or computer network within the scope of the District school system - 3.
+Acting in a manner that has an effect substantially similar to the effect of bullying and/or harassment